 A “bug” is a listening device placed in a room or vehicle.
 One of a bug’s components is a microphone.
 The microphones in these devices are usually very small.
 Some bugs transmit their signal to an external listening post.
 Video cameras can also be a type of bug.

 Video cameras can be as small as a dime, but you usually do not see the actual camera.
 What you see is the lens, or the hole it sees through.
 The lens can be as small as 1/16th of an inch.
 Most wireless cameras are powered by a 9-volt battery, so the battery is often larger than the camera.
 While some cameras can easily be found, others are so cleverly hidden that they can only be found via a thorough search.
 They are often found in clock radios (with “night vision” on video cameras you can actually see the hidden camera in clock radios), lamps, plants, smoke detectors, books, stuffed animals, etc.

 Although video cameras can be hard-wired, they usually are wireless.
 They are frequently installed in the bathroom or bedroom.
 All hidden video cameras have a watching post with a monitor or recorder.
 If the camera is hard-wired, you can simply follow the wires.
 Use a flashlight to find hidden video camera lenses.
-It’s important to hold it between both eyes and look for the reflection off the lens; otherwise it will be a reflection you don’t observe.
+It’s important to hold it between both your eyes when you look for the reflection off a lens – otherwise, you are likely to miss the reflected light.

 Every eavesdropping device has a power source.
 Wiretaps sometimes use the direct current that is already in the telephone line or sometimes they use a battery as the power source.